 During this interview Dr. Joe (whose areas of study include neurology, brain function and chemistry, and memory formation) explained the science behind why most people find it so difficult to change.
 Inspired, I immediately went out and purchased his books Evolve your Brain and Breaking the Habit of Being Yourself.

-A few months later I attended his Progressive Workshop and Advanced Work, and had the opportunity to partake in the scientific testing he was conducting to determine the effects of meditation upon the body and the environment.
+A few months later I attended his Progressive and Advanced Workshops, and had the opportunity to partake in the scientific testing he was conducting to determine the effects of meditation upon the body and the environment.
 I was fortunate to be selected to have my brain mapped using electroencephalograph (EEG) technology and my heart-brain coherence measured using a heart rate variability (HRV) recording device, before, during and after the workshop.

 Dr Joe.
 Dispenza’s work provided me with a practical and effective way to overcome my life’s circumstances and elicit real and lasting change in my life.
 He has influenced Chapter’s 2, 3, 4, 5 and 7 of My Story.